conda-forge/qdoas-feedstock/README.md

 validated in different intercomparison campaigns.
 The friendly user interface, flexibility and the robustness of the algorithms largely contribute to QDOAS success in the world.

+This feedstock provides 2 packages:

+ - the package `qdoas` contains GUI tools qdoas, convolution, ring and usamp,

+ - the package `doas_cl` contains the commmand-line tool doas_cl, suitable for batch processing.
+   This package does not depend on Qt and therefore takes up much less hard disk space.

 Current build status
 ====================